Dallas Stars luxury suites can be booked here online or by calling us!

 Founded as an NHL franchise during the expansion of 1967, the Stars were originally known as the Minnesota North Stars.
 Playing for a quarter century in Minnesota, the team moved to their current location in Dallas, Texas for the 1993-1994 season.

-Fifty years of Stars hockey has produced a single champion.
+Fifty years of Stars hockey has produced a single championship team.
 The 1999 Dallas Stars were able to reach the summit of hockey’s highest mountain, overcoming a Buffalo Sabres team led by Hall of Fame netminder Dominik Hasek.
 The dramatic six game series ended with a controversial triple overtime goal scored by the great Brett Hull to lift the Stars to champion status.
 This great team was loaded with talent including Joe Nieuwendyk, Darian Hatcher, Craig Ludwig, Sergei Zubov, Ed Belfour, and the all-time leading goal scorer and points leader among American players, Mike Modano.

 The Dallas Stars would repeat in 2000 as Western Conference Champions, but would fall short in their quest to become back to back Stanley Cup Champions.
 Facing off against another opponent with a Hall of Fame goaltender, the New Jersey Devils with Martin Brodeur, the Stars lost the hard fought series in six games.
-Never ones to give up easy, the Stars won game five by a score of 1-0 to push the series in to a sixth game.
+Never ones to give up easy, the Stars won game five by a score of 1-0 to push the series to a sixth game.
 It would take double overtime to decide game six, where the Devils ultimately prevailed with a 2-1 victory.

 The goal of each successive Stars team has been to make it back to the Finals.
 While several Dallas Stars squads played well enough to make the playoffs, several even winning their division, none have been able to play into June and make it to the Stanley Cup Finals.